joaoarteiro/popular_movies_app/README.md

 # Popular Movies

 Popular Movies is an android app to show a set of movies organized in cards.
-This app fetches data from The Movie Database API Features include search by title, order by rating and trending.
+This app fetches data from The Movie Database API.
+Features include search by title, order by rating and trending.

 This is an on-going project, I have more features planned.